VictorChukwudi/Social-Media-API/README.md

 4. Utilize the provided socket connections for real-time notifications on comments and likes.

 ## Documentation
-Click [here](https://documenter.getpostman.com/view/19721625/2sA35MxJGP) to get the full documentation of this API.# Social-Media-API
+Click [here](https://documenter.getpostman.com/view/19721625/2sA35MxJGP) to get the full documentation of this API.
-# Social-Media-API